Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-However, on the other hand, something to consider is the fact that permitting a dog to perform a barking behavior on cue, may provide an outlet, and therefore, this may help take the edge off a bit, in a similar fashion as allowing sheepdogs to herd sheep helps control a bit better their inappropriate herding behaviors directed at children, joggers and people on bikes.
+However, something to consider is the fact that permitting a dog to perform a barking behavior on cue may provide an outlet.
+This may help take the edge off a bit, in a similar fashion as allowing sheepdogs to herd sheep helps control their inappropriate herding behaviors directed at children, joggers, and people on bikes.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.